phalt/swapi/swapi/templates/docs.md

 - ```passengers``` *string*
 -- The number of non-essential people this vehicle can transport.
 - ```max_atmosphering_speed``` *string*
--- The maximum speed of this vehicle in atmosphere.
+-- The maximum speed of this vehicle in the atmosphere.
 - ```cargo_capacity``` *string*
 -- The maximum number of kilograms that this vehicle can transport.
 - ```consumables``` *string